godotengine/godot-docs/tutorials/scripting/scene_tree.rst

 This can also be overridden using the ``process_priority`` node property.
 Nodes with a lower number are called first.
-For example, nodes with the priorities "0,1,2,3" would be called in that order.
+For example, nodes with the priorities "0, 1, 2, 3" would be called in that order (from left to right).

 "Becoming active" by entering the *Scene Tree*
 ----------------------------------------------